nazonohito51/dependency-analyzer/README.md

 ## What is dependency?
 Dependency is knowledge of interface that is had by class.
-In classes collaboration, every classes always have knowledge of interface of other classes.
+In classes collaboration, every class always have knowledge of interface of other classes.
 If a interface is changed, classes what have knowledge of that interface is must fixed.

 Dependency is created by under php syntaxes below.